United Sikkim FC: 2011–2012: 2nd Division seasons

-The club started their quest for the I-League on 27 February 2011, when they signed Liberian international Johnny Menyongar from NSC Minnesota Stars of the North American Soccer League.
+The club started their quest for the I-League on 27 February 2011.
 The club played their first match against Langsning F.C. on 31 March 2012, in which they drew 2–2.
 United Sikkim won on 5 April 2011 against North Imphal Sporting Association at the Indira Gandhi Athletic Stadium in Assam, by a score of 2–0.
 The club finished first in group A and qualified for the 2011 I-League 2nd Division final round, in which they only needed to finish in the top two for promotion.
 The club began final round with three consecutive draws against Sporting Clube de Goa, Royal Wahingdoh and Shillong Lajong, before winning against Mohammedan and Southern Samity.
 Next, a draw to Ar-Hima and a loss to Vasco officially knocked United Sikkim out of contention for promotion and forced them to settle at fifth place for the season.

 The season including the 2012 I-League 2nd Division did not start well for United Sikkim.
 On 11 June 2011, it was announced that Johnny Menyongar would leave the club to join I-League team Shillong Lajong, as well as Indian internationals Renedy Singh and NS Manju few months later.
 However, after firing coach Stanley Rozario, United Sikkim signed Belgian Philippe De Ridder.
 The club re-signed Nigerian players Daniel Bedemi and Quinton Jacobs.
 They began charge for the I-League for the second season in a row with a 3–2 victory over Bhawanipore F.C. at the Satindra Mohan Dev Stadium in Assam on 2 February 2012.
 The club went on to win three more matches during the first round, against Eagles, Southern Samity and Ar-Hima, in order to qualify for the final round.
 They won promotion on the last day of the season at home, in front of 30,000 fans, as United Sikkim drew Mohammedan SC 1–1, with Daniel Bedemi scoring.

 On 13 November 2012, Bhutia was named the interim manager to replace Philippe De Ridder, after the club's heavy 1–10 defeat in an I-League match against Prayag United at the Salt Lake Stadium.
 In August 2012, United Sikkim took part in the Shillong Super Series Football Championship and faced teams like A-League Wellington Phoenix and Shillong Lajong.